drduh/YubiKey-Guide/README.md

 git config --global gpg.program 'C:\Program Files (x86)\GnuPG\bin\gpg.exe'
 ```

-You can then change the repository URL to `git@github.com:USERNAME/repository` and any authenticated commands will be authorized by YubiKey.
+Update the repository URL to `git@github.com:USERNAME/repository` and any authenticated commands will be authorized by YubiKey.

 **Note** If you encounter the error `gpg: signing failed: No secret key` - run `gpg --card-status` with YubiKey plugged in and try the git command again.